-The purpose of this course is to inform nurses about the historical difficulties surrounding pediatric pain management, propose pharamacologic and nonpharmacologic treatments, and discuss complexities involved in various pediatric pain management cases.
-After studying the information presented here, you will be able to –
+The goal of this continuing education module is to inform nurses and other healthcare professionals about the historical difficulties surrounding pediatric pain management, to propose pharmacological and nonpharmacological treatments and to discuss complexities involved in various pediatric pain management cases.
+After studying the information presented here, you will be able to: